CBS exec who grabbed Redstone said it's 'how he treats his daughters.'

 Breaking News Emails

-Redstone suggested that Gifford for one not be renominated.
-Gifford later told her that he meant no offense, adding "that was how he treats his daughters when he wants their attention" according to the filing.
-Redstone responded that "She was not Mr. Gifford's daughter but instead the vice chair of CBS."
+Redstone suggested that Gifford, for one, not be renominated.
+After one meeting got physical, according to the filing, Gifford later told Redstone that he had meant no offense, adding "that was how he treats his daughters when he wants their attention."
+Redstone said she responded that "she was not Mr. Gifford's daughter but instead the vice chair of CBS."

 CBS, which was once tied to Viacom but separated in 2006, is trying to dilute National Amusements' control and prevent a potential merger.
-Parent company National Amusement fired back by changing CBS bylaws to prevent a potential dilution of its voting stock.
-The two parties are now in court fighting each other.
+National Amusements fired back by changing CBS bylaws to prevent a potential dilution of its voting stock.
+The two parties are now in court.

 The filings also revealed that Redstone would likely have given up her controlling stake in both companies, had the merger been approved.

+The filings on Tuesday by National Amusements in Delaware Chancery Court called CBS' efforts to dilute its voting rights "unprecedented, unjustified and unlawful."

-Tuesday's filings also revealed that Redstone would likely have given up her controlling stake in both companies, had the merger been approved, noting that "Shari Redstone told [CBS Chief Executive] Les Moonves that NAI would consider relinquishing its controlling interest in the context of such a transaction."
+The filings also revealed that Redstone would likely have given up her controlling stake in both companies had the merger been approved, noting that Redstone had told CBS Chief Executive Les Moonves that National Amusements "would consider relinquishing its controlling interest in the context of such a transaction."

 CBS' holdings include broadcast network CBS, premium pay channel Showtime, and book publisher Simon and Schuster; while Viacom, run by chief executive Bob Bakish, owns cable channels including MTV and Nickelodeon, and Paramount movie studios.